-Have you ever gone against your grain and been someone you’re not?
+Have you ever gone against your grain and had to be someone you’re not?
 It’s not something I’m proud of, but I did just that.
 I was pushed to the limit and I was a bitch.

-Years ago, I was a secretary for one of the co-owners of a mid-size company in DuBois PA.
-My employer was wonderful to work for and she was pleased with my work, so besides working well together we were also good friends.
+Years ago, when I lived in Punxsutawney, I was a secretary for one of the co-owners of a mid-size company in DuBois PA —twenty miles away.
+My employer was wonderful to work for and she was pleased with my work, so besides working well together we were also good friends —and I loved my job.

-I wasn’t raised to treat like with like, although in this case, it was hard not to.
-I did my best to at least be cordial, since there were times I had to work with her in the office.
-I wasn’t the only one who noticed her attitude.
-My co-workers often asked how I stayed so upbeat when Dragon Lady was so rude.
+I wasn’t raised to treat like with like, although it was hard not to.
+It took everything I had to be cordial, since there were times I had to work beside her in the office.

-I had been there almost a year, when we had a terrible overnight snowstorm.
-I lived twenty miles away with a commute full of hills and sharp curves, so I left my apartment early with the storm in mind.
-I knew I would have to shovel my car out before I could even leave.
+I had been there almost a year, when we had a heavy overnight snowstorm.
+I lived twenty miles away in Punxsutawney with a commute full of hills and sharp curves, so with the snowstorm in mind, I left my apartment early.
+With on-street parking, I knew I would also have to shovel my car out before I could even leave Punxsy.

 The pain was excruciating and at first, I couldn’t move at all.
 My tailbone hurt like hell as did both shoulders.
-It was a while before I could pull myself together enough to stand and go down the rest of the steps to retrieve my purse and lunch from a snowdrift.
+It was a while before I could pull myself together enough to stand and go down the rest of the steps to retrieve my purse and lunch from the snow where they landed.

 It was still snowing hard as I shoveled my car out and got in.
 I was grateful I was able to get behind a snow plow with a salt/sand spreader on the back and I followed it the entire twenty miles to work.

-Still in a lot of pain, I slowly went inside, took off my coat and hung it.
+Wishing I was back home and fighting the pain, I slowly went inside, took off my coat and hung it.
 When I turned around, there stood Dragon Lady.
-She immediately pointed out I was ten minutes late, without even asking why.
+She immediately pointed out I was ten minutes late —-without even asking why.

-When I look back, I realize what happened next was the direct result of having a horrible day already and being in so much pain.
-The top of my head exploded, exposing a year’s worth of her rudeness.
+When I look back, I realize what happened next was the direct result of having had a horrible day already and being in so much pain.
+The top of my head exploded, spilling out a year’s worth of her rudeness.

-Looking her in the eye, I gathered my personal effects from my desk, painfully put my coat back on, and turned to go back out the door.
+Looking her in the eye, I gathered my personal effects from my desk, slowly put my coat back on, and turned to go back out the door.

 “Where do you think you’re going?
 YOU CAN’T LEAVE!”